 Michelle holds a BSc in Architecture from UCD, as well as a City & Guilds Autocad certificate.
 Prior to joining OBFA in 2017 Michelle worked for two years as an architect in London specialising in high end residential design.
 Michelle has been working on a range of local authority public projects over the past 3 years.
 Since 2019 she has led a number of cultural competitions and co-design initiatives at OBFA.

-BA Art History, Cert Leadership Management, H. Dip Accounting & Finance (ACCA)
+BA Art History, Cert Leadership Management, BSc (Hons) Applied Accounting (ACCA)

 Jackie joined OBFA in 2016.
 She is an Art Historian and has worked as a Production Accountant in the Arts (ACCA) for over 20 years.
 She previously managed The Dublin International Film Festival, Graphic Studio Dublin and Draíocht Arts Centre.
 She also lectures in Arts Marketing on the MA in Arts Management at the Department of Art History and Cultural Policy in UCD, since 2012.